Shirley Ogle

 Shirley Lavina Louise Weinberg (née Ogle; 9 May 1926 – 20 April 2021) was an Australian former athlete who competed in the 100 yards and 220 yards and other sprint distances.
 She held numerous state and national women's sprint records, and at the 1947 Victorian Athletics Championships won all four sprint events, 75 yards through to 440 yards.

 Early life

 Ogle was born in the Melbourne suburb of Fawkner in Victoria.
 Her parents were William "Billy" Ogle, a professional bike rider and process engraver, and "Peggy" Martin, a stage performer.

 She attended scholastically elite University High School where her athletic prowess stood out, her small stature and slight build notwithstanding.
 She joined Southport Athletic Club and competed in a wide range of events, including the discus, in which she won one of many club junior championships.

 Athletic career

-Unfortunately for her, Shirley's athletic career happened to coincide with the period when Australian women sprinters were at their most dominant.
+Ogle's athletic career happened to coincide with the period when Australian women sprinters were at their most dominant.